ligato/docs/docs/tutorials/02_plugin-deps.md

 For more details on the Log API see [infra/logging/log_api.go](https://github.com/ligato/cn-infra/blob/master/logging/log_api.go).

 Now, let's load configuration from a file.
 By default, the name of the config file will be derived from the plugin name with extension `.conf`.
-In our case, the configuration file name will be `helloworld.conf`.
+In our example, the configuration file name will be `helloworld.conf`.

 ```go
 type Config struct {